Multibanded Reduced Order Quadrature Techniques for Gravitational Wave Inference: ROQ and Multibanded ROQ Comparison

 We now calculate the likelihood error of our multiband constructed \texttt{IMRPhenomXAS\_NRTidalv3} ROQ relative to the full likelihood and the basis built using the standard PyROQ method.
 This is done using BILBY \citep{Ashton2019}.

-To do this, we generated 6400 samples from our parameter space defined in Section \ref{Sec:likeCom}.
+To do this, we generated \num{38000} samples from our parameter space defined in Sect. \ref{Sec:likeCom}.
 The percentage error between the difference in likelihoods and the full likelihood is calculated.
-The distribution for the likelihood error between the multibanded constructed ROQs and the full likelihood is shown in Figure \ref{figLE}.
-From this, we see that the likelihood errors do not exceed $7\times 10^{-3}$.
-Comparing the likelihood error with the standard ROQ constructed bases, we do see a slight increase with the overall error.
+The distribution for the likelihood error between the multibanded constructed ROQs and the full likelihood is shown in Fig. \ref{figLE}.
+From this, we see that the majority of the likelihood errors do not exceed $6\times 10^{-6}$, with only 43 outliers falling above $10^{-3}$.
+Comparing the likelihood error with the standard ROQ constructed bases, we see a slight increase in the overall error.
 However, we will see later that this error increase proves negligible during a PE run.